Golija (Serbia): Biodiversity

-Nature park Golija-Studenica covers and area of 751.83 km2.
+Nature park Golija-Studenica covers an area of 751.83 km2.
 Golija's plants account for 25 percent of Serbia's flora.
 There are recorded 1091 plant species in the park, including 117 types of algae, 40 species of mosses, 7 lichens and 75 species of fungi.
 Many of the species are relict and endemic.
 The Heldreich's maple is the symbol of the mountain, which constitutes deciduous and mixed-type forests, some of the best preserved in Serbia.
 There are also 225 medicinal herbs.
 Records show that Golija's herbs were used in 1207, in the first hospital in medieval Serbia, which was founded in the Studenica monastery.

 Golija is one of important mountainous European ornithology reserves, with 95 registered bird species, including Eurasian sparrowhawk.
 The 22 mammal species include the rare and protected wolves, brown bears, least weasels, dormice, red squirrels, red foxes, wild boars and water shrew.

 As the villages on the mountain are depopulating, the wildlife returns and blossoms.
 Expansion of the wild boars caused the potato, grains and corn production to cease almost completely.
 Bears appeared during the Bosnian War, in the first half of the 1990s.
-By the 2020s, they started to exhibited a shift in their behavior, not going into hibernation when they should.
+By the 2020s, they started to exhibit a shift in their behavior, not going into hibernation when they should.
 In these periods they break fruit trees (plum, apple and pear), destroy beehives, and enter the villages, breaking into the barns and killing sheep and pigs.

 In September 2001, the UNESCO declared part of the Golija-Studenica nature park as the Serbia's first biosphere reserve.
+It covers 538.04 km2 within the nature park.